apd10/apd10.github.io/_pages/about.md

 🤝Serving on Program committee for KDD August 2024, ICLR 2024, AISTATS 2025

-❕For highlights previous news .. refer to the CV
+❕For highlights of previous news .. refer to the CV